schoblaska/pico-8/README.md

 </table>

 ## Development (OS X)
-Create a link in PICO-8's cart directory to the carts in this project:
+Create a link in PICO-8's cart directory to the src dir of this repo:

 ```
 ln -s ~/projects/pico-8/src ~/Library/Application\ Support/pico-8/carts/gh